syncthing/syncthing/specs/bep-v1.rst

 -  The Length field contains the length, in bytes, of the compressed message data plus a four byte uncompressed length field.

--  The compressed message data is preceeded by a 32 bit field denoting the length of the uncompressed message.
+-  The compressed message data is preceded by a 32 bit field denoting the length of the uncompressed message.

 -  The message data is compressed using the LZ4 format and algorithm